tfrommen/template-based-meta-boxes/README.md

 If you have a feature request, or if you have developed the feature already, please feel free to use the Issues and/or Pull Requests section.

+Of course, you can also provide me with translations if you would like to use the plugin in another not yet included language.

 ## Changelog

 [Changelog](CHANGELOG.md)